georgemccrae/capstone-project/README.md

 ## Plans for the Future
 Due to time constraints I focused on the musical components and artist information derived from the Spotify API.
-However there are several other potentially brilliant predictors of popularity I can't wait to add:
+However there are several other potentially brilliant predictors of popularity I'm excited to add:

+#### INSTAGRAM / SOUNDCLOUD /FACEBOOK / TWITTER FOLLOWERS
 #### LYRICS (GENIUS API)
 #### NO. PRODUCERS (GENIUS API)
 #### ARTIST LOCATION (WIKIPEDIA API)
-#### INSTAGRAM / SOUNDCLOUD /FACEBOOK / TWITTER FOLLOWERS